 The College publishes information on the registration process on our website.
-Applicants can also obtain hard copies of the registration fact sheets by contacting the College or arranging a personal meeting.
+Applicants can also obtain hard copies of the registration guides and fact sheets by contacting the College or arranging a personal meeting.
+The College aims to provide clear descriptions of the registration application process.
+Comprehensive application guides have been developed and are now posted on the CRTO website.
+The application form includes a checklist listing the required documentation.